 4th Dan Black Belt

-Mr. William Higbe is a dedicated martial artist with more than a decade of consistent training and teaching experience.
-He has studied Kyuki-Do for four years, earning the rank of Second Dan Black Belt, and has devoted over ten years to American Kempo Karate, where he currently holds the rank of Third Dan and is eligible to test for his Fourth Dan in November 2026.
+In addition to Kyuki-Do, Mr. Higbe has devoted over ten years to American Kempo Karate, where he currently holds the rank of 3rd Degree Black Belt and is eligible to test for 4th Degree Black Belt in November 2026.